-Authority Provisions Cost Sharing (Federal/ ng (Federal/ Non-Federal) Construction OMRR&R Ecosystem Restoration and Address ecosystem restoration needs and 35% implementation costs (LERRD, post 100% non-Federal Protection opportunities, as a single objective or one feasibility phase design, including plans and Section 210, WRDA '96 of multiple objectives, as per provisions of the specific authorization. specifications, materials and project construction - non- Federal The value of LERRD is credited towards the 35% share of total first costs, and the Corps will reimburse the sponsor for the amount that LERRD exceeds 35% of first costs.
-The sponsor must pay the difference between the LERRD and the 35% in cash.
+Authority Provisions Cost Sharing (Federal/ Non-Federal)

+- Construction OMRR&R

+Ecosystem Address ecosystem 35% implementation 100% non-Federal

+Restoration and restoration needs and costs (LERRD, post

+Protection opportunities, as a feasibility phase design,

+single objective or one including plans and

+Section 210, of multiple objectives, specifications,

+WRDA '96 as per provisions of the materials and project

+specific authorization. construction - non-

+Federal

+The value of LERRD is

+credited towards the

+35% share of total first

+costs, and the Corps

+will reimburse the

+sponsor for the amount

+that LERRD exceeds

+35% of first costs.

+The sponsor must pay

+the difference between

+the LERRD and the

+A 11'.'
+1 C '1 35% in cash.